billster45/tidycorels/README.md

 have more than 3 gears (gear\_X3 = 0), low weight (wt\_bin\_1 ==1) a V
 shaped engine (vs\_x0 = 0).

-We can also creat an interactive version of the alluvial plot.
+We can also create an interactive version of the alluvial plot.

 ``` r
 p <- easyalluvial::alluvial_wide(corels_mtcars$alluvial_df)